 School of Education, Communication and Language Sciences

-MA Applied Linguistics and TESOL Master of Education.
-All degrees in Cross-Cultural Communication
+MA in Applied Linguistics and TESOL Master of Education.
+MA International Development and Education.
+All Master's in Cross-Cultural Communication

 MA Media and Public Relations MA Media and Journalism MA International Multimedia Journalism

 IELTS 6.0 (with a minimum of 6.0 in speaking and writing)

 All Master's and Research degrees in the International Centre for Cultural and Heritage Studies (ICCHS)